medavox/tuki-nuwa/text/new words.md

 English has a rich set of auxiliary verbs, which Pinker says are used as 'function words', different than verbs etc.
 They "assert something about the rest of the sentence as a whole".
+Wikipedia says they "add functional or grammatical meaning to the clause in which it appears, such as to express tense, aspect, modality, voice, emphasis etc"

 Though a large group, it is a 'closed class' in natural languages; eg, one that is added to infrequently.